TIGRLab/documentation/docs/resources/Lab-websites.md

 ## TIGRlab - data management

-[QC Dashboard](https://srv-dashboard.camhres.ca).
-The Dashbaord was developed in the lab to facilitate QA and QC of imaging data.
+[QC Dashboard](srv-dashboard.camhres.ca).
+The Dashboard was developed in the lab to facilitate QA and QC of imaging data.
 The Dashboard requires GitHub authentication.

 [XNAT](https://xnat.camh.ca/xnat).
 XNAT is our imaging database.
 All of the imaging data that we manage is stored in XNAT, in addition to our file system.